blinklabs-io/docs/src/content/docs/guides/adder/Examples/004-example-3-watch-an-spo-and-get-an-alert-in-discord.md

 description: Adder Example 3 - Watch an SPO and get an Alert in Discord.
 ---

-# Watch an SPO and get an Alert in Discord

 In this example we will use Adder to send us a Discord notification via webhooks, when there is a change to the stake pool that we want to track.

 ### The events that will trigger an alert are the following changes to a SPO: